tsdat/example-pipelines/README.md

 These submodules are listed as follows:

-1. WindSentinel_ingest: Pipelines that ingest processed lidar, IMU, current, and wave data from a Axys WindSentinel Buoy
+1. Tutorial_pipelines: Repo containing pipelines built in the tsdat tutorials, which are located in https://tsdat.readthedocs.io/en/latest/examples_and_tutorials.html

-2. MRE_resource_ingest: Processing pipelines for raw ADCP, ADV, and Sofar Spotter wave buoy data
+2. WindSentinel_ingest: Pipelines that ingest processed lidar, IMU, current, and wave data from a Axys WindSentinel Buoy

-Full instructions and tutorials to build a pipeline from scratch are located in https://tsdat.readthedocs.io/en/latest/examples_and_tutorials.html
+3. MRE_resource_ingest: Processing pipelines for raw ADCP, ADV, and Sofar Spotter wave buoy data